What it’s like to work with me

 In sessions, sometimes I will push you and sometimes I will ask you to rest and recover.
 I believe that a good therapist won’t just agree with clients all the time.
 Your concerns, behaviours and feelings will always be validated, but if they are harming the quality of your life, they will be challenged.

 One piece of feedback that I seem to get consistently is that people are surprised at how easy it was to open up to me.
-I completely understand how much prior negative counselling experiences can make coming in difficult.
+I understand how much prior negative counselling experiences can make coming in difficult.
 I am here to make you feel safe.

 the stages of counselling